Overview:

 • Does this journalism deserve my support?

 Even for publishers without a paywall, a free entry point is essential.
+And most importantly this establishes a direct relationship with your reader.

 In many successful programs, this on-ramp takes the form of a daily or near-daily email newsletter that introduces readers to a newsroom’s reporting.